doitaljosh/tesla-model3-premium-amp-re/README.md

 - Crackling on channels 2 and 3 has been fixed.

 ## Plans:
-- Get all 8 audio channels playing audio.
+- ~~Get all 8 audio channels playing audio.~~ Done
 - SPDIF input
 - Auto source selection
 - I2S input and configuration from an audio host (i.e. Raspberry Pi)
 - Volume control
 - EQ
-- Optimization for automotive environments
+- Optimization for automotive environments (Partially done)

 ### bin:
 - a2bapp-linux (When ran, this will set up the A2B bus when the Jetson nano, A2B master, and Tesla amp are connected.)